Boiler Installation Cost

 - Temperature fluctuations - If you've noticed your water takes a long time to heat up or switches between hot and cold when running, it can be an indicator that something's wrong with your boiler.

-- Planning an extension - You should add a new boiler into your house extension costs if you're planning on extending your home, as your existing boiler may be too small to adequately heat your new square footage.
+- Planning an extension - You should add a new boiler to your house extension costs if you're planning on extending your home, as your existing boiler may be too small to heat your new square footage adequately.

 My water supply is hot when the tap is opened, but after a short time, the water runs cold - what's the problem?

-There are several benefits to having a new boiler installed.
-A new boiler system might be essential if your old system is failing, but it can also be a welcome upgrade if you want to trim your energy costs and have a better-optimised model.
+While a new boiler system might be essential if your old system is failing, it can also be a welcome upgrade if you want to trim your energy costs and have a better-optimised model.

 What's Involved in a New Boiler Installation?

-Once you have decided you need a boiler replacement and have found the a heating engineer, here's what your installer will do:
+Once you've decided you need a boiler replacement and have found a heating engineer, here's what your installer will do based on the steps to install a standard gas combi boiler:

-- Removal of the old boiler – The time this takes will vary depending on the existing system and the complexity of the job.
+- Remove the old boiler – The time this takes will vary depending on the existing system and the complexity of the job.

-- Flush and clean – According to British Standards, your engineer should clean and flush out your system to prevent your new boiler from being damaged by any debris in the system.
+- Flush and clean – Your engineer will clean and flush out your system to prevent your new boiler from being damaged by any existing debris in the system.

-- Fitting the boiler – The installer will then fit your new boiler.
-This will either be in the same location as your old boiler, or in a new location, which will take extra time to complete.
+- Fit the new boiler – The installer will then fit your new boiler.
+This will either be in the same location as your old boiler or in a new location, which will take extra time to complete.

-- Accessories – A good engineer will always recommend having a system filter installed to fit in with British Standards best practice, which will protect your boiler from any sludge and debris that may build up in the system.
-Some other accessories that your engineer may recommend include a filling loop or magnetic filter.
+- Add protective extras – A good engineer will typically recommend having a system filter installed to protect your boiler from any sludge and debris that may build up in the system.
+Some other accessories that your engineer may recommend include a filling loop or a magnetic filter.

-- Commissioning of the system – Once your boiler and all accessories and pipework have been completely fitted, your engineer will then commission the system to ensure it's working correctly.
+- Commission the system – Once your boiler and all accessories and pipework have been completely fitted, your engineer will then commission the system to ensure it's working correctly.

-- Complete the handover – Your installer should complete a handover with you when all of the work is complete.
+- Handover – Your engineer will then complete a handover with you.
 This ensures that you are as informed as possible on how to operate the boiler, how to use all of the controls, and how to do some basic maintenance checks during the lifetime of the boiler.
 This can include topping up the pressure and bleeding radiators.

 - Register the boiler – The final step is to register your boiler with the manufacturer so that your product’s guarantee is valid.
 This will ensure that you are covered in the event that any problems may occur within the warranty period.